2023 Palarong Pambansa: Host city

-This is Marikina's first time hosting the Palarong Pambansa and the first time since the halt of the event due to the COVID 19 pandemic.
-It is also NCR's fifth hosting since the 1966 Palarong Pambansa held in Quezon City, after 54 years.
-Marikina will be the fourth city in NCR to stage the Palarong Pambansa after Manila, Pasig, and Quezon City (1948 and 1960, 1964, and 1966 respectively).
+This was Marikina's first time hosting the Palarong Pambansa and the first time since the halt of the event due to the COVID 19 pandemic.
+It was also NCR's fifth hosting since the 1966 Palarong Pambansa held in Quezon City, after 54 years.
+Marikina was the fourth city in NCR to stage the Palarong Pambansa after Manila, Pasig, and Quezon City (1948 and 1960, 1964, and 1966 respectively).
+Marikina also bid for recent editions of Palarong Pambansa: 2014 (runner-up to Sta.

-Marikina is part of the NCR contingent and Marikina Sports Center will serve as the main venue as well as the grand opening ceremony on July 31, two days after the Games' pre-event activities (such as meetings, refreshers, and training) started, and the closing ceremony.
-Marikina also bids the recent editions of Palarong Pambansa and all won as one of the candidate cities: 2014 (runner-up to Sta.
 Cruz, Laguna) and 2012 (runner-up to Lingayen, Pangasinan).

+Marikina is part of the NCR contingent and Marikina Sports Center served as the main playing venue as well as the venue of the grand opening ceremony on July 31, two days after the Games' pre-event activities (such as meetings, refreshers, and training) started, and the closing ceremony.

 In history, Marikina was supposed to host the "31st" Palarong Pambansa in 1980 but was canceled.
 Marikina hosted the 1980 Palarong Bagong Lipunan as a substitute for the 1980 Palarong Pambansa.

 Marikina also previously hosted some major multi-sporting events: NCR Palaro, 2014 ASEAN School Games, 2011 UAAP Season 74, 2005 Southeast Asian Games, 1980 Palarong Bagong Lipunan, the first edition of 1973 Asian Athletics Championships and 1972 ISF Men's World Championship.